 The NSA and Intel’s Hardware Random Number Generator

-Further, to easily generate secure random numbers, Intel chip has a hardware-based random number generator called RdRand.
-This chip makes use of an entropy source on the processor and gives random numbers to.
+Further, to easily generate secure random numbers, the Intel chip has a hardware-based random number generator called RdRand.
+This chip makes use of an entropy source on the processor and gives random numbers.
 Software when the software asks them.

 However, the random number generator is.
 Primarily a black box that we cannot explain.
 If RdRand contained an NSA backdoor, the government.
 Would be able to break encryption keys that were generated with only data.
 Supplied by that random number generator.

 Lastly, to generate “true” random numbers, random.
 Number generators gather “entropy,” or seemingly random data from the physical.
-World around them.
+The world around them.
 For random numbers that don’t really need to be random.
 Sometimes they use an algorithm and a seed value.